Write us

 • It also had warehouses for food and weapons.

-• It was one of the most impressive constructions of the Inca empire, being the place where the Inca architectural technique was used on a larger scale.
+• It was one of the most impressive constructions of the Inca empire, a testament to the Inca's mastery of architectural technique on a grand scale.

-• The large rocks from the quarries were dragged with ropes by hundreds of men.
+• Large rocks from the quarries were dragged with ropes by hundreds of men.

-• Its exterior walls can exceed 9 meters in height, 5 meters in width and 4 in thickness and some weigh more than 350 tons.
+• Its exterior walls are over 9 meters high, 5 meters wide, and 4 meters thick.
+Some weigh more than 350 tons.

-• Some types of rock are not from the same place, it is presumed that they were transported from more than 38 kilometers.
+• It is clear that some types of rock do not originate from the same place.
+It is certain that they were transported from more than 38 kilometers away.

-• Sacsayhuaman communicates in a straight line with the Coricancha and three other Inca buildings in the area.
-Which presumes a greater astronomical reference.
+• Sacsayhuaman is in direct communication with the Coricancha and three other Inca buildings in the area.
+This is a clear reference to astronomy.

 • The remains of the fortress were used as a quarry to build houses and churches in Cuzco.